snowdj/pixyll/_posts/2016-10-06-Probability.md

 E[Li]−λ⋅std(Li)for i=1,2,3,

 where λ≥0 is some parameter that you choose for how much you want to penalize uncertainty in the lottery outcome.
 Then you could choose the lottery with the highest score.

+Can variance be negative?

+Solution: The answer is no. Variance cannot be negative since it is taking the (weighted) average of a bunch of squared quantities.
+A real number squared is always nonnegative.
+The weighted average of nonnegative numbers is also nonnegative.